Dinozood/otus-homework/README.md

-# Шаблон настройки GitHub Actions
+# otus-homework
+just a repo for homework